Lukonii/PyGame_Space_Hunter/README.md

 	python main.py

-*This project uses Serbian words.
+*This project uses Serbian words for variables*